MicrosoftDocs/customer-voice/cv-docs/create-survey.md

 7. To delete a question, select it, and then select **Delete question** ![Delete a question.](media/delete-ques.png "Delete a question").

     > [!NOTE]
-    > The deletion of a question is permanent and can't be reverted.
+    > Once you delete a question, it can't be restored.

 ## Set visibility of a question